slsa-framework/slsa/docs/spec/v1.1/source-reqs.md

 Requirements:

-**[Version controlled]** Every change to the source is tracked in a version control system that meets the following requirements
+**[Version controlled]** Every change to the source is tracked in a version control system that meets the requirements listed in [Infrastructure Requirements](#infrastructure-requirements).

--   **[Change history]** There exists a record of the history of changes that went into the revision.
-Each change MUST contain:
-    -   The immutable reference to the new revision
-    -   The identities of the uploader, reviewers (if any), and submitter/merger (if different to the uploader)
-    -   Timestamps of the reviews (if any) and submission
-    -   The change description/justification
-    -   The content of the change
-    -   The parent revisions.

--   **[Immutable reference]** There exists a way to indefinitely reference this particular, immutable revision.
-This is usually {project identifier + revision ID}.
-When the revision ID is a digest of the revision, as in git, nothing more is needed.
-When the revision ID is a number or otherwise not a digest, then the project server MUST guarantee the immutability of the reference.

-Most popular version control systems meet these requirement, such as git, Subversion, Mercurial, and Perforce.

 Benefits: Version control solves software development challenges from ranging change attribution to effective collaboration.
 It is a software development best practice with more benefits than we can discuss here.